microsoft/FluidFramework/packages/dds/tree/docs/storage/compatibility.md

 ## What State is Persisted?

-Due to [trailing ops](../../../README.md), a DDS's persisted format encompasses the format it uses for its ops and summaries, including transitively referenced structured blob data.
+A DDS's persisted format encompasses the format it uses for its summaries as well as its ops (due to [trailing ops](../../../README.md)) including transitively referenced structured blob data.

 Since documents are stored outside of Fluid control (i.e. no type of central data migration is possible),